Wild Ecosystem Deep Dive15 min read

 end

 This module is called on every ActiveRecord operation and raw SQL invocation.
 There is no code path that bypasses it.
-The forbidden methods list is explicit and finite – not a blacklist that future Rails versions might render incomplete.
+The forbidden-methods list is explicit and finite — not a blacklist that future Rails versions might render incomplete.
+The deny-by-default posture matches Saltzer and Schroeder’s fail-safe defaults principle directly3.

 Layer 3: Query Guard and Column Filtering

-Even if a query gets to the database, it is constrained by the query guard.
+Even if a query reaches the database, it is constrained by the query guard.
 The guard enforces three things:

 module QueryGuard